Updated on July 28, 2022

 Nylon

 Nylon is a synthetic polyamide and a highly durable material.
 Thanks to its strength and resistance to water it is used to make fishing nets, ropes, tents, sails, as well as plastic machine parts, toothbrushes cookware etc. The textile industry is also rich in nylon.
 It’s lightweight and water resistant, so perfect for sports jackets and swimwear.
-Since 1940, microfiber is the secret ingredient in stockings.

 Nylon bed sheets are not the most common microfiber sheets.
 But you can still find some of them.
 The biggest advantage is certainly the strength of the fabric.
 Nylon sheets are extremely strong and you won’t have to worry about ripping them.
 They are also easy to dye, which means that you can choose between a variety of fun and colorful sheets.
 There are many more characteristics we will cover in the next section about the pros and cons of microfiber sheets.